AdobeDocs/analytics.en/help/implement/home.md

    The JavaScript code sends an image request Adobe data collection servers.
 Page data that you defined in your implementation are sent as part of a query string in this image request.

 4. Adobe returns a transparent pixel image.
-5. Adobe servers store collected data in a *report suite*.
+5. Adobe servers store collected data in one or more *report suites*.
 6. Report suite data populates the reports that you can access in a web browser.

    The JavaScript code execution occurs quickly and does not noticeably affect page load times.
 This approach allows you to count pages that were displayed when a visitor clicked **[!UICONTROL Reload]** or **[!UICONTROL Back]** to reach a page, because the JavaScript runs even when the page is retrieved from cache.